eddiep24/CodePath-iOS/README.md

 ## Notes

 While building the app there were many concepts I wasn't familiar with that I had to familiarize myself with.
 One of the easier tasks I tried implementing was the UITextFieldDelegate.
-Some things that I was stuck on for hours was getting the keyboard to appear, changing variable values across views, app life cycle functions, and the paradigm Swift uses.
+Initially there was a learning curve that I had to overcome, but once I got the feel for the environment, learning the harder concepts became easier.

 ## License